jkoop/authum/README.md

 -   [ ] Users have a preferred email address (used for notifications, and to be sent to downstream service)
 -   [ ] Audit log
 -   [ ] Write tests
+-   [ ] Service `entry_point` for where the service's link on the Dashboard goes
+-   [ ] Email white- and blacklists for allowing only sending emails to certain e-post offices